 Many Australians take out insurance expecting to be protected in unforeseen circumstances, whether it is to do with their health, travel, car or life situations.
-The unfortunate reality is that there are many instances of consumers falling victim to the misconduct of insurance providers.
+However, the unfortunate reality is that there are many instances of consumers falling victim to the misconduct of insurance providers.

-The Banking Royal Commission’s Round 6 hearings will focus on issues related to insurance and will be heard between 10 to 21 September 2018.
+The Banking Royal Commission’s Round 6 hearings will focus on issues related to insurance and the Commission will hear testimony between 10 to 21 September 2018.

 Applications for leave to appear are now open and close this Friday 31st August.

 The Royal Commission will examine issues related to life insurance, general insurance and the regulatory regime surrounding the industry.
-We expect that some of the following issues might be raised during the inquiry.
+We expect that some of the following issues may arise during the inquiry.

 Unnecessary Delays in Customer Service

 An overriding problem with insurance providers is the lengthy and unnecessary delays that prevent them from providing adequate help to consumers.
-The process of making claims can take a long time which can cause financial difficulty for consumers who are forced to pay large sums out of their own pocket before being reimbursed.
+The process of making claims can take a long time which can cause financial difficulty for consumers needing to pay large sums out of their own pocket before getting reimbursement.
 Another issue with delay is the failure of insurance companies to adequately resolve consumer complaints.

 Consumers Slapped with Policy Loopholes